Understanding Homeowners Association (HOA) Powers and Limitations

 In Cleveland, Ohio, filing for bankruptcy can profoundly affect your obligations to a homeowners association (HOA).
 When filing for bankruptcy, an automatic stay is usually put into place, which pauses almost all the collection activities from your creditors, even your HOA.

-That said, the stay doesn’t necessarily wipe out all of your obligations with the homeowners’ association, as in a Chapter 7 bankruptcy scenario, HOA fees prior to filing may be discharged, meaning you are not legally bound to pay them.
+That said, the stay doesn’t necessarily wipe out all of your obligations with the homeowners’ association, as in a Chapter 7 bankruptcy scenario, HOA fees before filing may be discharged, meaning you are not legally bound to pay them.

-As for post-petition fees—in other words, fees assessed after filing—those are your responsibility and must be paid if you wish to hold good standing with the HOA.
-Chapter 13 bankruptcy, on the other hand, allows you to set a limit on overdue payments and dues, including HOA dues.
+As for post-petition fees—in other words, fees assessed after filing—they are your responsibility and must be paid if you wish to hold good standing with the HOA.
+Chapter 13 bankruptcy, however, allows you to limit overdue payments and dues, including HOA dues.

 You must keep in mind that any loan that is restructured through these proceedings will still be considered during the bankruptcy proceedings.
 The overriding mandates of the association will still require some ongoing obligations that could lead to penalties and, in some instances, foreclosure actions by the association on your property.